Reflections on the 50th Anniversary of The 1964-65 Civil Rights and Voting Rights Act,The Black Composer and My Brother's Keeper Initiative

 Jonathan Bailey Holland, Trevor Weston, John Wineglass, Anthony R. Green, Renee Baker, Nkeiru Okoye, Charles Murrell

-for Black Composers is one that was on full view at the recent Sphinx Con think
+The challenge in 2014-2015 for Black Composers is one that was on full view at the Sphinx Con 2014 think

 tank conference in Detroit sponsored by Aaron Dworkin's Sphinx Music www.sphinxmusic.org